apigee-internal/microgateway/kubernetes/README.md

 ### Build & Release

-In order to build the binaries locally, Go to ./kubernetes/edgemicroctl
+In order to build the binaries locally, you need to install these two components

+- go
+- goreleaser

+Once these are installed, there are many choices to build and release edgemicroctl.
+On your ./kubernetes/edgemicroctl  folder :

 - Build locally with go for testing.